 Should I cover my outdoor A/C or Heat Pump unit?

-No, a cover will hold in the moisture that can lead to early system corrosion.
+No, a cover will hold in the moisture, which can lead to early system corrosion.
 Modern condensers resist winter conditions without one.

 Is Two-Stage cooling better?